BrandonSmith710/localStorageToSnowflakePipeline/README.md

+This program allows a user to specify a local directory containing csv files which can be inserted into an existing Snowflake database.
+The csv file column headers do not need to be in the same order as the Snowflake table's columns.

 ###Installation Instructions

-The only step here is to make sure the snowflake-python connector is properly installed, which can be done by issuing the following command through your terminal:
+The only installation requirements are to have snowflake-python connector and pandas installed, which can be done by issuing the following commands to your pip installer:

-pip install --upgrade snowflake-connector-python
+pip install --upgrade snowflake-connector-python pip install pandas

 ###Usage Instructions
-Once inside the snowflake_project directory, issue the command:
+Once inside the root directory in your terminal, issue the command:

 python app.py